VeerpalKaur1511/VeerpalKaurBookStore/VeerpalKaurBookStore/Readme.txt

-then i add class (SP_Call.cs) and add using statments and connection string to the datbase and modify my all code and slove all errors then i add new interface IUnitOfWork and modify my code then i add new class unitOfWork and modify my code
+then i add class (SP_Call.cs) and add using statments and connection string to the datbase and modify my all code and slove all errors then i add new interface IUnitOfWork and modify my code then i add new class unitOfWork and modify my code.... there is alot of errors....now im sloving it ...its good